Welcome to Carpenter Headquarters!

 If you are preparing to be a carpenter, this is where we come in.
 In this website, we arranged a directory of carpentry schools in each state, we have answers to your most frequently asked questions, we have a blog section to teach you everything you need to know especially about getting a job as a carpenter.

-Enrolling at a Carpentry School & Requirements by State
+Enrolling at a Carpentry School & Requirements by the State

 Carpentry training, school admission and licensing requirements vary from state to state.
 Choose the state where you are situated:

-To tell you that truth, finding the right school to enroll at is a daunting task, at least for me.
+To tell you the truth, finding the right school to enroll in is a daunting task, at least for me.
 You would not want to waste money in the wrong school since the tuition is pricey.
-Below are the criteria that you can consider in choosing the school.

 Choosing a Carpentry School or Class to Enroll In